ssaputralo/ssaputralo/README.md

 # Hi! 👋

-I'm a Computer Science student with a strong interest Quantitative Finance.
+I'm a Computer Science student with a strong interest in Cybersecurity.
 Passionate about solving complex problems.
 I'm always eager to learn new technologies and tackle challenging problems.

 ## 💼 Experiences